Optimizing Sampling Patterns for Compressed Sensing MRI with Diffusion Generative Models: Background

 where $dt$ is now a negative time step and $\Bar{\w}$ is the standard Wiener process when time flows backward.
 The reverse SDE depends on the \emph{score function} $\nabla_{\x_t} \log p_t(\x_t)$ of the marginal distribution at time $t$.

-A result from Vincent \cite{vincent2011connection} states that we can learn the \emph{unconditional} score function in Eq\eqref{eq:forward_ve} through denoising score matching (DSM).
-DSM only requires the score of the \emph{conditional} noise distribution at time $t$, which is known in closed-form for additive Gaussian noise.
+A result from Vincent \cite{vincent2011connection} states that we can learn the \emph{unconditional} score function in Eq.~\eqref{eq:reverse} through denoising score matching (DSM).
+DSM only requires the score of the \emph{conditional} noise distribution at time $t$, which is known in closed form for additive Gaussian noise.
 The training objective is

 where $\lambda_t$ is a time-dependent positive weighting function and $\s_{\mathbf{\theta}}(\x_t, t)$ is the \emph{score network}.
 Given enough data and model capacity, the score network learns to approximate the unconditional score function: $\s_{\mathbf{\theta}}(\x_t, t) \simeq \nabla_{\x_t} \log p_t(\x_t)$.
-Subsequently, sampling with the score network is a matter of substituting $\s_{\mathbf{\theta}}(\x_t, t)$ for the score function in Eq\eqref{eq:reverse}, then solving the reverse SDE.
+Subsequently, sampling with the score network is a matter of substituting $\s_{\mathbf{\theta}}(\x_t, t)$ for the score function in Eq.~\eqref{eq:reverse}, then solving the reverse SDE.